aws-robotics/aws-robomaker-small-house-world/README.md

 2) In another terminal, setup and run GzWeb
 - Clone GzWeb and checkout the correct branch (follow http://gazebosim.org/gzweb#install-collapse-1)
+- For Problems while installing gzweb try upgrading to nodejs version 10, this resolves the node-gyp errors, upgrade can be done using https://github.com/nodesource/distributions
 - Deploy GzWeb
     - export Gazebo model path and run the deploy script with `-m local`